Update: This article was updated on April 10 to reflect the latest travel advisories.

-With the coronavirus present in over 90 locations around the world—including the U.S.—many are left wondering whether they should change their travel plans, especially their honeymoon, to avoid contracting the potentially deadly respiratory disease.
-Considering the potential disasters we’ve seen happen when travelers DO decide to go on their vacations (this cruise ship debacle is reason enough to make you want to stay home), or the growing number of countries considering regional lockdowns, you might be ready to hit ‘cancel’ on your honeymoon tickets and road-trip across the U.S. instead.
+With the coronavirus present around the world, many are left wondering whether they should change their travel plans, especially their honeymoon, to avoid contracting the potentially deadly respiratory disease.
+Considering the potential disasters we’ve seen happen when travelers DO decide to go on their vacations (this cruise ship debacle is reason enough to make you want to stay home), or the number of countries with regional lockdowns, you might be ready to hit ‘cancel’ on your honeymoon tickets and road-trip across the U.S. instead.
 Or better yet, take a few days off and stay at a local hotel.
 But should you?

 Monitor Current Travel Bans: